JEWISH SYNAGOGUE

 We are so excited that the work has already begun!
 Watch the new video.
 The building is now stabilized, but it must be properly repaired.

 Every brick, every wall, every inch of The Great Orla Synagogue resonates with the echoes of a resilient history.
-A history that endured the ravages of progoms, wars, fires, and even occupation.
+A history that endured the ravages of pogroms, wars, fires, and even occupation.
 Now, we stand on the brink of losing this priceless gem of Jewish heritage forever.
 But together, we can rewrite its story.

-Imagine a structure that witnessed the unthinkable – the Great Fire of 1938 and the unforgiving hands of time.
-The Great Orla Synagogue stands testament to resilience, emerging not as a relic, but as a beacon of hope.
-Despite no survivors returning, the grandeur of Judaism still adorns its walls.
-How?
-This synagogue morphed into more than just a building; it became a living, breathing symbol of Jewish culture, a museum, a center for education, and a hub for cultural events.
 Orla isn't just another place on the map; it's a sacred ground where Mayor Marek Chmielewski and the community have woven history into the very fabric of life.
 The saga of Jewish culture, the Holocaust, and the rich tapestry of Orla's past is now intricately woven into local school curricula.
 Annual events celebrating the spirit of unity and days of remembrance are used to mark the calendar.
 But alas, the synagogue's closure has silenced these vibrant echoes.
 Mayor Marek Chmielewski, fueled by his passion, ventured to Haifa to film a documentary with a former resident of Orla.

 Orla isn't just a physical structure; it's an embodiment of heritage, a legacy left behind by our ancestors.
 The Light Family's roots trace back to those who fought for the Great Orla Synagogue's rightful place, even reclaiming it from a fertilizer warehouse.
 The exquisite friezes that still linger today inspired the colors of our family tree, stretching across oceans and generations.